plewis/plewis.github.io/phylogenetics/lab-revdiv.md

 larger trees: the data needed to estimate birth_rate lies in the lengths of the intervals between speciation events, so more speciation events mean more data for estimating birth_rate
 {% endcomment %}

+> :thinking: Using the Marginal Density tab in Tracer, select all 6 exchangeabilities.
+What do these values represent, and what about these densities makes sense given what you know about the true model used to simulate the data?

+{% comment %}
+yes, the 2 transition relative rates are about 0.358, which is 5.04 times higher than the other 4, which average 0.071
+{% endcomment %}

+> :thinking: Using the Marginal Density tab in Tracer, select all 4 state_freqs.
+What about these densities make sense given what you know about the true model used to simulate the data?

+{% comment %}
+yes, they are centered over 0.1, 0.2, 0.3, and 0.4, which are the values we specified when simulating the data using evolver
+{% endcomment %}

-You may have noticed that our effective sample sizes for the <tt>exchangeabilities</tt> and <tt>state_freqs</tt> parameters are pretty low.
+You may have noticed that our effective sample sizes for the `exchangeabilities` and `state_freqs` parameters are pretty low.
 You no doubt also noticed that these are being estimated quite precisely and accurately.
 What gives?
 The fact that there is so much information in the data about these parameters is the problem here.
 The densities for these parameters are very _sharp_ (low variance), and proposals that move the values for these parameters away from the optimum by very much fail.
-Looking at the operator summary table generated after the MCMC analysis finished, you will notice that RevBayes maxed out its tuning parameter for both <tt>exchangeabilities</tt> and <tt>state_freqs</tt> at 100.
+Looking at the operator summary table generated after the MCMC analysis finished, you will notice that RevBayes maxed out its tuning parameter (alpha) for both `exchangeabilities` and `state_freqs` at 100.
 Making this tuning parameter larger results in smaller proposed changes, so if we could set the tuning parameter alpha to, say, 1000 or even 10000, we could achieve better acceptance rates and higher ESSs.

 ## Relaxed clocks